apache/pekko/akka-docs/src/main/paradox/routing.md

 Java
 :  @@snip [CustomRouterDocTest.java](/akka-docs/src/test/java/jdocs/routing/CustomRouterDocTest.java) { #unit-test-logic }

-You could stop here and use the `RedundancyRoutingLogic` with a `akka.routing.Router` as described in @ref:[A Simple Router](#simple-router).
+You could stop here and use the `RedundancyRoutingLogic` with a `org.apache.pekko.routing.Router` as described in @ref:[A Simple Router](#simple-router).

 Let us continue and make this into a self contained, configurable, router actor.

-Create a class that extends @apidoc[akka.routing.Pool], @apidoc[akka.routing.Group] or @apidoc[akka.routing.CustomRouterConfig].
+Create a class that extends @apidoc[routing.Pool], @apidoc[routing.Group] or @apidoc[routing.CustomRouterConfig].
 That class is a factory for the routing logic and holds the configuration for the router.
 Here we make it a `Group`.

 Scala